-The following FAQ answers many of the general questions about Ring Neighborhoods.
+The following FAQ answers many of the general questions about Ring Neighbors.
 Where applicable, the FAQ includes links to articles where you may find more information.

-Ring Neighborhoods expands the Ring of Security from your home to your neighborhood by letting you easily share and communicate with your neighbors about crime and safety, so you have up-to-date local crime data at your fingertips.
-We believe that knowledge and communication fosters stronger and safer communities.
+Ring Neighbors expands the Ring of Security from your home to your neighborhood by letting you easily share and communicate with your neighbors about crime and safety, so you have up-to-date local crime data at your fingertips.
+We believe that knowledge and communication foster stronger and safer communities.
 Together, we can make our neighborhoods better places to live for our families, friends, and neighbors.

-No, Ring Neighborhoods is a completely free feature in your Ring app.
+No, Ring Neighbors is a completely free feature in your Ring app.
 You're signed up for it as soon as you register your Ring app.

-Your Ring Neighborhoods is on your device screen.
+Your Ring Neighbors is on your device screen.
 Simply slide it to the left to find your neighborhood.

 Yes!
-If you have multiple Ring products in different locations, you'll be automatically placed in a Ring Neighborhood for each location.
-To find your neighborhoods, use the drop down menu on your Ring Neighborhoods feed.
+If you have multiple Ring products in different locations, you'll be automatically placed in a Ring Neighbors neighborhood for each location.
+To find your neighborhoods, use the drop down menu on your Ring Neighbors feed.

 Yes.
-While you can't add or delete individual houses to your Neighborhood, there is a control within your Neighborhood settings called "Neighborhood Radius" that will grow or shrink the area around your Ring device that is considered part of your Neighborhood.
-Be aware that growing the radius of your Neighborhood will increase the number of alerts you receive.
+While you can't add or delete individual houses to your neighborhood, there is a control within your Neighbors settings called "Neighborhood Radius" that will grow or shrink the area around your Ring device that is considered part of your neighborhood.
+Be aware that growing the radius of your neighborhood will increase the number of alerts you receive.

 To reach the control, tap the three-lined icon at the top of the screen, then tap "Neighborhoods" on the lower left and tap "Customize Radius".

 Yes.
-Within the Neighborhood settings is control called "Neighborhood Name" that will allow you to name your Neighborhood anything you'd like.
+Within the Neighbors settings is a control called "neighborhood name" that will allow you to name your neighborhood anything you'd like.

 Yes.
-Within the Neighborhood settings is control called "Get Neighborhood alerts" that will allow you to control the number and/or frequency of alerts you receive.
+Within the Neighbors settings is control called "Get Neighborhood alerts" that will allow you to control the number and/or frequency of alerts you receive.

 To reach the control, tap the three-lined icon at the top of the screen, then tap "Neighborhoods" on the lower left and tap "Get Neighborhood Alerts."